beaconny-net/interface-research-lab/beacon-correctional-facility-proposal.md

 ## Criticism of Existing Initiatives

-Despite the fact that Empire State Development previously accepted a 2019 proposal from Urban Green Food [[1](https://esd.ny.gov/esd-media-center/press-releases/beacon-redevelopment-dutchess-county)] for the redevelopment of this property, no apparent progress has been made toward the realization of this plan, which focuses on conventional commercial and trourism-centric development, as opposed to the community-centric purposes that this document proposes.
+Despite the fact that Empire State Development previously accepted a 2019 proposal from Urban Green Food [[1](https://esd.ny.gov/esd-media-center/press-releases/beacon-redevelopment-dutchess-county)] for the redevelopment of this property, no apparent progress has been made toward the realization of this plan, which focuses on conventional commercial and tourism-centric development, as opposed to the community-centric purposes that this document proposes.
 Complicating the realization of the Urban Green Food plan is the lack of convenient vehicular access to this property, with the SW approach of Matteawan Rd. as the only public ingress.
 Mayor Lee Kyriacou has proposed to address this through the construction of a new road [[2](https://highlandscurrent.org/2022/08/05/progress-slow-at-camp-beacon/)]:

 > Under Kyriacou’s plan, a road would be constructed from Route 52, diverging near the long driveway that leads to the Chemprene manufacturing facility, winding around the perimeter of the prison’s land and connecting with Matteawan Road, creating another point of entry to Camp Beacon.